citrusevildoer/citrusevildoer/README.md

 i like lemon demon, glitch productions' newer shows (MD, TADC, TGD), south park (fandom dni) and pressure (fandom dni)

+i have many more interests but i am not interested in the fandoms nor fans and would rather not interact with them or have them be public.

 dni if you find me or my bf weird idk ill just block you if i dont like you

 ↓↓↓ stamps & more (they're supppsed to b animated idk why GitHub won't display them as GIFs)